 (b) in the case of an application by a CCO — by a CCO on the offender.

-(7) If satisfied that all parties concerned have been served with a summons issued under this regulation, the court may, subject to section 14 of the Act, deal with the application under section 126 of the Act.
+(7) If satisfied that all parties concerned have been served with a summons issued under this regulation, the court may, subject to section 14 of the Act, deal with the application.

 (8) In this regulation —